pathakavani/pathakavani/README.md

 ---

-## Automating Workflows At CCRC, UGA
+## Automating workflows At CCRC, UGA

 As part of my work at the Complex Carbohydrate Research Center (CCRC), I'm building automation tools for research and project lifecycle tracking.

 - Microsoft Power Automate for dynamic quote creation
 - Forms and integrated pipelines for structured requests
 - Microsoft Project for end-to-end project monitoring
 The goal?
 Replace chaos with clarity, making life easier for researchers and admins alike.

 ---

-## Projects I've built

-- `fast_neural_style_transfer` – stylizes videos and images in real-time using Jetson Nano.
-- `DifferentiallyPrivateDeepLearning` – trained deep learning models with built-in privacy guarantees.
-- `rust_wikipedia_wrapper` – created a Rust CLI wrapper for easier MediaWiki API usage.
-- `uga_moviebooking_sys` – built a full-stack theater booking system with clean backend logic.
-- `facial_emotion_recognition` – used PyTorch to predict emotions from facial expressions.
-- `career_predictor` – made a Flask app that suggests career paths based on your preferences.
----

 ## Beyond The Terminal

 - Trained Hindustani classical vocalist (five levels completed)
-- Always learning — Linux, automation, and machine learning were my early playgrounds
+- Always learning - Linux, automation, and machine learning were my early playgrounds
 - I occasionally write on [Medium](https://medium.com/@pathakavani10)

 ---